Straight to content

 Climate breakdown can only be averted if we radically phase out the use of coal, oil and gas in our energy systems.
 While many large polluters rhetorically embrace this goal, the absence of mandatory targets and effective regulation means that it is largely left to civil society to hold companies accountable for their vague decarbonisation plans.
 Activists are increasingly turning to The Counter for support with this vital work.

 In one case, a European advocacy network asked The Counter to investigate how the clean energy commitments of three European oil giants – in particular, their ‘voluntary’ shift from fossil fuels to renewables – stack up against the evidence.
 Digging into the financial records of these firms, The Counter found that they invested between three and ten times more resources in oil and gas expansion than in low-carbon technologies.
 Such allocation of resources is clearly at odds with the professed ‘green commitments’ of each of the three oil giants.
-Our findings informed and bolstered the network’s policy position that EU member states should tax the profits of fossil fuel companies and scale up public investments in energy transition plans.
+Our findings informed and bolstered the network’s position that EU member states should tax the profits of fossil fuel companies and scale up public investments in energy transition plans.

 Big oil was also the topic of a request by a West African NGO, which reached out when their research into a major national company hit a dead end.
 The researchers knew the company was planning to explore new oil and gas fields but could not work out who its financiers were.
 Using industry reports and subscription databases, we discovered that various European and multilateral financial institutions, in collaboration with powerful local banks, had provided loans to the company.
 These findings energised the NGO’s campaign for more transparency and accountability in the country’s petroleum sector.